 - The need to avoid delay in the disposition of other pending cases; and

-- The effect upon the victim's right to restitution.
+- The interests of the victim, including any effect upon the victim's right to restitution.

 - Nature and Seriousness of Offense Charged.
-Important considerations in determining whether to enter into a plea agreement may be the nature and seriousness of the offense or offenses charged.
-In weighing those factors, the attorney for the government should bear in mind the interests sought to be protected by the statute defining the offense (e.g., the national defense, constitutional rights, the governmental process, personal safety, public welfare, or property), as well as nature and degree of harm caused or threatened to those interests and any attendant circumstances that aggravate or mitigate the seriousness of the offense in the particular case.
+Important considerations in determining whether to enter into a plea agreement include the nature and seriousness of the offense or offenses charged.
+In weighing those factors, the attorney for the government should bear in mind the interests sought to be protected by the statute defining the offense (e.g., national security, constitutional rights, the governmental process, personal safety, public welfare, or property), as well as nature and degree of harm caused or threatened to those interests and any attendant circumstances that aggravate or mitigate the seriousness of the offense in the particular case.

 - Likelihood of Conviction.
 The trial of a criminal case inevitably involves risks and uncertainties, both for the prosecution and for the defense.
 Many factors, not all of which can be anticipated, can affect the outcome.
 To the extent that these factors can be identified, they should be considered in deciding whether to accept a plea or go to trial.
 In this connection, the prosecutor should weigh the strength of the government's case relative to the anticipated defense case, bearing in mind legal and evidentiary problems that might be expected, as well as the importance of the credibility of witnesses.
 However, although it is proper to consider factors bearing upon the likelihood of conviction in deciding whether to enter into a plea agreement, it obviously is improper for the prosecutor to attempt to dispose of a case by means of a plea agreement if he/she is not satisfied that the legal standards for guilt are met.

 - Trial Rather Than Plea.
 There may be situations in which the public interest might better be served by having a case tried rather than by having it disposed of by means of a guilty plea.
 These include situations in which it is particularly important to permit a clear public understanding that "justice is done" through exposing the exact nature of the defendant's wrongdoing at trial, or in which a plea agreement might be misconstrued to the detriment of public confidence in the criminal justice system.
-For this reason, the prosecutor should be careful not to place undue emphasis on factors which favor disposition of a case pursuant to a plea agreement.
+For this reason, the prosecutor should be careful not to place undue emphasis in certain cases on factors that favor disposition of a case pursuant to a plea agreement over a trial.

 - Expense of Trial and Appeal.
 In assessing the expense of trial and appeal that would be saved by a plea disposition, the attorney for the government should consider not only such monetary costs as juror and witness fees, but also the time spent by judges, prosecutors, and law enforcement personnel who may be needed to testify or provide other assistance at trial.
 In this connection, the prosecutor should bear in mind the complexity of the case, the number of trial days and witnesses required, and any extraordinary expenses that might be incurred such as the cost of sequestering the jury.